 We are working to increase our offering of courses taught in English.
 As of April 2015, over 30% of classes in the Graduate Program are offered in English.
 By April 2019, all major courses in the Graduate Program will be conducted in English. (* with a few exceptions)

 Faculty members will be assigned to each student as academic advisors from the Bachelor's Program to graduation/completion.
 They provide guidance based on data including grades and registered courses, refer to the Tokyo Tech learning portfolio that students create, and support students in their goals and study plans.
-Especially in the first year of the Bachelor's Program, when students are not used to life on campus, advisors support students regarding learning methods and academic life through seminars and consultations, and help them understand differences between high school and university.
+Especially in the year of the Bachelor's Program, when students are not used to life on campus, advisors support students regarding learning methods and academic life through seminars and consultations, and help them understand differences between high school and university.

 Research at Tokyo Tech is rated highly not only in Japan, but around the world.